 In Humanitarian Services

-I am multiracial: Mostly European continent white; Next, African American; Then, Caribbean; And a little Native American.
+I am multiracial: Mostly a white-German United Kingdom; Next, a lttle African American (mother); Then, Caribbean (mother); And a little Native American (mother).

 Online, Offline, and Local